zemirco/nodejs-pdf-docs/markdown/crypto.markdown

 It is a [stream](stream.html) that is both readable and writable.
 The written data is used to compute the hash.
-Once the writable side of the stream is ended, use the `read()` method to get the computed hash digest.
-The legacy `update` and `digest` methods are also supported.
+Once the writable side of the stream is ended, use the `read()` method to get the enciphered contents.
+The legacy `update` and `final` methods are also supported.

 ## crypto.createCipheriv(algorithm, key, iv)